Write-By-The-Lake: Sections & Speakers

 - Write Meaningful Nonfiction: Turn Your Personal Experiences, Knowledge, and Journaling into an Inspiring Book, Blogs, or Other Writing, with Julie Tallard Johnson

 Ever seen one of those cascading champagne towers?
-The retreat will fill your glass, but sometimes writers at the end of the week need a way to catch the overflow.
-This session—for anyone eager to unpack the week’s lessons, to put them to practice, and to assemble a plan going forward—will allow you a bit more time among kindred spirits to decompress and get excited about your next steps after your retreat.
-Includes critiques, sharing of best tips from all section and instructors, and Tim’s follow-up the week after you go home.
-Fee: $100.
-Must be enrolled in the June 11-15 retreat before signing up for Saturday.
+The retreat fills your glass, but sometimes writers at the end of the week need a way to catch the overflow.
+This section helps you assemble a plan going forward.
+You enjoy more time among kindred spirits to decompress and get excited about your next steps.
+Includes critiques, sharing of best tips from all sections, and Tim’s follow-up the week after you go home.
+Must also be enrolled in the June 17-21 retreat before signing up for Saturday.

-Section 2: The Best Kept Secret to Writing a Book Readers Can’t Put Down: A Step-by-Step Guide to Plotting with Urgency
+Section 4: The Best Kept Secret To Writing A Book Readers Can’t Put Down: A Step-by-Step Guide To Plotting with Urgency

 Instructor: Ann Garvin

 What’s the biggest mistake writers make?
 They don’t know how to merge the technical aspects of plot and cohesion with the emotional aspects of characters and desire.
 Without these two things working together authors get rejected time and time again.

 The job of a writer is to entice, compel, and seduce readers, to tell a story while entertaining and evoking emotions so readers can feel beyond normal feelings.

 Emotion, specifically desire, is the secret weapon of plot and creating a truly compelling story, and in this week-long, hand-on workshop, we’ll confirm or uncover the most compelling way to tell your story.

 Whether your manuscript is complete or you have the glimmer of an idea, come ready to dig deep into storytelling and become the writer you always hoped to be.